kubascodes/Year-in-a-backpack/about.md

 ### The plan
 The big plan is to spend 6months in South America, 2months in North America and around 4months in Asia.
 <img data-src="/assets/jpegs/plan_map.png" class="img-responsive center-block lazyload">
 So far, we've been to Brazil, Argentina and Uruguay, it's already been 2 months!
-Next, we are going to Chile, Bolivia, Peru, Ekvador and Colombia.
+Next, we are going to Chile, Bolivia, Peru, Ecuador and Colombia.
 Our plans change everyday, so who knows where we go next.
 You can see where we currently are on our [map](/map).

-### How we travel
+### Travel

 We travel on a low budget, with no sponsors and only the things we really need, packed in our backpacks.

-### Where we sleep
+### Sleep
 We sleep in a tent, in the wild nature, behind gas stations, in people's gardens and occassionally in campsites.
 In cities, we stay in cheap hostels.
 So far, we were lucky to meet good people who let us stay at their homes and helped us to get around (many thanks to all of you who gave us a ride).

-### What we eat
+### Eat
 We buy most of our food from the supermarket and cook it ourselves on a DIY camping stove made from beer cans.

 Of course, we also want to taste the local cuisine so every now and then, we treat ourselves with a good meal in a small town restaurant, fresh bread from bakeries, street food or some ice cream, good coffee or fresh juice.

-### How we.. transport
+### Move
 We find that transport is cumbersome in South America.
 There isn't a great infrastructure of public transportation (no trains) and you have to get around in rather expensive buses or planes.

 The distances are huge and the prices are higher than back home (transport is almost 50% of our costs), so we try to save money by hitchhiking, which is much longer but also more fun than taking buses - we get to chat with locals in Spanish and quite often, these rides end up being an unexpected adventure!
 We travel by walking, hitchhiking, buses, ferries, planes.
 We got a ride from a taxi driver, church charity, public bus, farmers, couples, a few truck drivers...